aalias01/cmapss-rul-prediction/README.md

 - FD001 only: single operating condition, single fault mode (HPC degradation).
 FD002 through FD004 add operating regimes and fault modes this model hasn't seen.
 - The RUL cap at 125 cycles means very healthy engines all read as "125+", by design.
-- The API runs on Render's free tier; the first request after idle can take around a minute to cold-start.
+- The shared Hugging Face CPU Space sleeps after extended inactivity; the first request to this route can take a moment while the service wakes and loads its model.

 ## Deployment

-Render: **New + > Blueprint**, connect the repo; `render.yaml` provisions build, start, health check, and the Python 3.11.9 pin.
-Manual fallback: build `pip install -r requirements.txt`, start `uvicorn api.main:app --host 0.0.0.0 --port $PORT`, health check `/health`.
-Vercel: import the repo, root directory `frontend/`, no build step, then set `API_BASE` in `app.js` and add the Vercel URL to `allow_origins` in `api/main.py`.
+From the portfolio workspace, run `bash portfolio_ml_api/scripts/sync_from_portfolio.sh`, commit the changes in `portfolio_ml_api`, and push its `main` branch.
+GitHub Actions deploys the shared Hugging Face Docker Space.
+This service is mounted at `/cmapss`.
+Vercel serves `frontend/` at the live demo URL.

 ## Project structure